Clifton station (Staten Island Railway): Station layout

 Clifton station is located at Norwood Avenue and Bay Street on the main line.
 It is located on an embankment with side platforms and beige canopies.

 The SIR's Clifton Yard is next to the northbound track, with yard leads and signals north of Clifton station.
 South of the station are the remains of the South Beach Branch turnout and a dismantled bridge.
 To the south, a spur on a pair of I-beams on concrete pillars is the location of an old coal, concrete, and lumber business.
 South of this station, the SIR main line turns southwest to Tottenville, and no longer runs along the harbor front.

 Due to the wide space from trains caused by the platform's curvature, certain doors on St. George-bound trains do not open here.
-On the 75 ft R44s, the last car will not open its doors.
-On the 60 ft R211s, the first three cars open entirely, while the fourth car only has the front three doors open, and the last car does not open at all.
+The first three cars open entirely, while the fourth car only has the front three doors open, and the last car does not open at all.